Girl dens blaze fresh trail into Boy Scouts of America

 As Boy Scouts of America widens its scope, the Girl Scouts of the USA is reaffirming its commitment to girls.

-"Girl Scouts has always proudly owned the 'Girl' in Girl Scouts, and our programing is, and always will, reflect the fact that we are girl-led and girl-centric," the organization said in a statement.
+"Girl Scouts has always proudly owned the 'Girl' in Girl Scouts, and our programming is, and always will, reflect the fact that we are girl-led and girl-centric," the organization said in a statement.

 The Boy Scouts held annual meetings in Dallas last week with many awaiting news of a uniform change with different cuts for girls and alternatives like Capri pants and "skorts," or skirts with shorts inside.